ThirdCommand/GEOWars/map.md

       - [x] will need a stack of expanded scenes
     - [ ] scenes that are expanded should be double clickable to expand as well without having to unExpand and reExpand the parent scene first
   - [ ] Event
-    - [ ] add game flags, like bullet upgrades... that might be it haha

     - [x] fix boxbox sprite for placing and placed
     - [x] ship spawn symbols on square
     - [x] count of each
     - [x] add spawn
+    - [ ] continue placing same enemy after placing
     - [ ] delete spawn
+    - [ ] random position button (no need to hide the spawn when that's chosen)
+    - [ ] location edit
+    - [ ] randomly choose from list of possible (number has to be chosen too... hmm)
     - [ ] multi select
     - [ ] copy/paste
     - [ ] escape key for getting out of about to place element
-    - [ ] continue placing same enemy after placing
     - [ ] include ship position as a possible reference (spawn things around ship)
       - [ ] handle case where ship is close to edge
   - [x] Time